Az-Neter/AzNet-MASTER/ZEED/Feature List.md

 -pgp key assigned to each. private key hidden and innaccessible to user, public key used to sign chats and mails

 -Contacts app for interfacing with online functions and local chat

+-Safe Mode that locks all wireless functions from being used.
+Prevents leveling and training also.